gletort/FishFeats/docs/Get-nuclei.md

 Since May 2025, the latest version of CellPose is based on [CellPoseSAM](https://www.biorxiv.org/content/10.1101/2025.04.28.651001v1).
 Some parameters are not anymore relevant with this version, and it might not be optimal for nuclei segmentation (it is more specialized for cell segmentation).
 Additionally, this version is **much slower** to run, especially if you don't have GPU.

 To use the previous CellPose version with the `nuclei` trained model (more specialized), you must install it in your python environement instead of the latest version.
-In a terminal, or in the Napari Terminal interface (:material-console-line: icon at the bottom left of Napari window), type:
+In a terminal, or in the napari Terminal interface (:material-console-line: icon at the bottom left of napari window), type:
 ```
 pip install cellpose[distributed]==3.0
 ```